Arunachal: Papum Pare T20 Cricket Super League

 SCCC defeated BCA by 59 runs.
 Earlier BCA after winning the toss elected to field first.

-ITANAGAR- In the final match of Papum Pare T20 Super League played between Sagalee Circle Cricket Club ( SCCC ) versus Balijan Cricket Association( BCA ) on Wednesday here at PDCA ground Sagalee.
+ITANAGAR- In the final match of Papum Pare T20 Super League played between Sagalee Circle Cricket Club ( SCCC ) versus Balijan Cricket Association( BCA ) on Wednesday here at PDCA ground, Doimuk.
 SCCC defeated BCA by 59 runs.
 Earlier BCA after winning the toss elected to field first.
 Sagalee CCC set Target of 128/7 in 20 over.

 Techi Neri of SCCC, who scored 90 runs from 64 deliveries and claimed a 3wicketin his 4 over after conceding 20 runs, was declared man of the match in the final.
 Chasing the target, Balijan CA could only scored 69/10 runs in the 18.1 over.